 "The Union shall be served by a single institutional framework which shall ensure the consistency and the continuity of activities carried out in order to attain its objectives while respecting and building upon the acquis communautaire...."

-By signing the various EU (EC, EEC) treaties we put ourselves under the Court of Justice of the European Union (ECJ) as the final authority over our terms of membership.
+By signing the various EU (EC, EEC) treaties we put ourselves under the European Court of Justice as the final authority over our terms of membership.
 In 1964 it decided:

 They shall abstain from any measure which could jeopardise the objectives of the Community."

-That vital 'Community institution', the ECJ, has long defined those obligations (cf. Case 6/64).
+That vital 'Community institution', the European Court, has long defined those obligations (cf. Case 6/64).
 It has ruled that we must respect both the letter of the law and the spirit - "ever closer union", politically and economically.